-I was curious to see how the individual loops in the context of a swarm-environment and made this piece.
+I was curious to see the individual loops in the context of a swarm-environment and made this piece.

 JIM – FIN – DAG – TOM and LAVASIR

-A sitespecific piece for the Dikemark hospital/asylum just outside Oslo for KRV last year.
+A sitespecific piece for a group-exhibit at the Dikemark mental hospital just outside Oslo for KRV last year.
 Based on an appropriated image of some active Norwegian art photographers (around 1987 I think) found on the mantelpiece in the FFF meeting room in Oslo and snapped it with my mobile.
 Really liked how the other artists all had three letter first names.
 Can’t remember who photographed the original, I’m afraid, so unable to give credit.